mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/security/external-idps/howto-dex-github-connector/index.md

 ## How to connect Konvoy to a GitHub OAuth App

 This guide shows how to configure your Konvoy cluster so that users can log in with GitHub credentials.
-Learn more about granting access to Kubernetes resources with this guide about [using RBAC][rbac].
+Learn more about granting access to Kubernetes resources with this guide on [RBAC][rbac].

 ### Login using a GitHub Organization account